cuthbertLab/music21/buildDoc/rst/moduleDynamics.rst

 .. function:: unitIntervalToName(n)

-Given a unit interfal value, map to a dynamic name
+Given a unit interval value, map to a dynamic name.

 Dynamic
 -------